JSE Limited: Alternative Exchange

 The Alternative Exchange is a stock exchange that was founded as a division of the JSE in order to accommodate small- and medium-sized high growth companies.
 Its website is accessible from the front page of the JSE's main website.
 The Alternative Exchange is known as AltX.

 Growth

 In 2003 the JSE had an estimated 473 listed companies and a market capitalisation of US$182.6 billion (€158 billion), as well as an average monthly traded value of US$6.399 billion (€5.5 billion).

 In March 2022, the market capitalisation of the JSE was at US$2.35 trillion.

-As of July 2025, the JSE had a market capitalization of R21.73 trillion, and 435 listed companies.
+As of July 2025, the JSE had a market capitalization of R21,73 trillion, and 435 listed companies.
 The FTSE/JSE All-Share Index (ALSI) hit 100,000 points in the same month - an all-time record.

+As of January 2026, the JSE Limited was the most valuable African stock exchange in terms of market capitalization, by a significant margin.
+The JSE hosts far more large and liquid corporations than any other country on the continent.
+In January 2026, the exchange's market cap totaled R24,22 trillion, which was more than the total value of the next nine largest African stock exchanges combined.

+With many globally-integrated companies across various economic sectors, the JSE accounts for around 60% of Africa's entire equity market value.

 Ownership

 The bourse is operated by JSE Limited, a company that listed on its own main board in June 2006.